 A wheat free diet used to seem like a nightmare.
 I hate to admit that, but it’s true.
 What would life be like without pizza, bread, cookies, cake….soy sauce?
 But my views are changing thanks to the proliferation of new gluten free recipes, ingredients and ready-made products.
-Yesterday, I came home from People’s Pharmacy with a box of gluten free cereal (Perky-O’s), a loaf of gluten free white bread and a gluten free brownie made by a company called Dip & Dunk Cookies which coincidentally, does their baking right down the street from my house.
+Yesterday, I came home from a local pharmacy/grocer with a box of gluten free cereal (Perky-O’s), a loaf of gluten free white bread and a gluten free brownie made by a company called Dip & Dunk Cookies which coincidentally, does their baking right down the street from my house.
 I’m thinking of tracking them down on my next walk.
 I’m also thinking a wheat free diet might not be such a bad thing and may be better for most of us.
 I’m still on the fence about this, but there’s comfort in knowing we’ll always have brownies.

 I found the original recipe for this brownie on great blog called Karina’s Kitchen.
 Karina is wheat intolerant and tells her story here.
 The original brownie recipe is here, where Karina says she got it from Clare.
 So thank you Karina and Clare.